subhalingamd/sportal/README.md

 - mySQL

 ### Setting up
 Setting up is easy with our [setup.php](setup.php) file.
-Enter your DB details, server's timezone and Admin User details and you can start using the portal
+Enter your DB details, server's timezone and Admin User details and you can start using the portal.

 ## What's New
 - Added CSS to make everything look beautiful